dsccommunity/ConfigMgrCBDsc/README.md

 - DSC_CMAdministrativeUser: Fully Supported
 - DSC_CMAssetIntelligencePoint: Fully Supported
 - DSC_CMBoundaries: Not Supported
-- DSC_CMBoundaryGroups: Partial Support, will only create the boundary group and will not populate or gather the boundaries within the group.
+- DSC_CMBoundaryGroups: Limited Support, will only create the boundary group and will not populate or gather the boundaries within the group.
 - DSC_CMClientPushSettings: Fully Supported
 - DSC_CMClientStatusSettings: Fully Supported